1928 Indianapolis 500: Finish

 With twenty laps to go, Tony Gulotta led Jimmy Gleason and Louis Meyer.
 A margin of only 2.04 seconds separated 1st-2nd-3rd place.
 On lap 181, Gulotta began slowing down and stalled in turn three.
 A tiny leak in the fuel tank was causing his fuel pressure to drop, and his fuel line was clogged.
 Gulotta's crew would need an hour-long pit stop to make repairs.
-Gulotta and Dutch Bauman took turns nursing the car around to 10th-place finish.
+Gulotta and Dutch Baumann took turns nursing the car around to 10th-place finish.
 Meyer took the lead on lap 182, but Gleason was in second, and was in close contention.

 On lap 195, Gleason headed for the pits to take on water for the radiator.
 A crew member missed the radiator and accidentally doused the car's magneto with water.
 The engine was ruined with a cracked water jacket as well, and Gleason was out of the race in sight of a chance for victory.
-Louis Meyer cruises at a steady pace to victory, winning by a little less than one lap margin over a charging Louis Schneider (in Lou Moore's car).
+Louis Meyer cruised at a steady pace to victory, winning by a little less than one lap margin over a charging Louis Schneider (in Lou Moore's car).
 Meyer is credited as a being a rookie winner, since his previous experience in the 1927 race was only in a relief driver role.
 Meyer made only one pit stop, a routine stop for oil, fuel, and to change two tires.

-Ray Keech, despite bad burns on his leg, remarkably comes home fourth.
-All three cars of the front row dropped out, and yet again, the supercharged front-engine machines fail to achieve victory.
+Ray Keech, despite bad burns on his leg, remarkably came home fourth.
+All three cars of the front row dropped out, and yet again, the supercharged front-engine machines failed to achieve victory.
 The highest finishing front wheel drive car was Babe Stapp in 6th place.